 These get a real-time AI agent connected directly to your order/account/billing systems.
 The customer asks, the agent queries, the agent answers in your tone of voice with the actual data.
 No "let me check" delay.
 No human in the loop.

 The trick: the agent must be retrieval-grounded.
 It can only state things it has pulled from a real source.
-If it cannot find the order, it does not invent a tracking number — it escalates.
+If it cannot find the order, it does not invent a tracking number.
+It escalates.
 This is the difference between AI that sounds confident and AI you can actually trust.

 3. Knowledge-base questions